YBBBB-C/GDELT-data-4language-specific-M/README.md

 pre dataset buiding work for MISCADA dissertation with OW. news dataset in 4 target languages (en, spa, zh, er) selected from GDELT database gkg, events, and mentions which allow Google BigQuery to manipulate

+## 6.20
+As suggested in the last meeting, the t-SNE figure is not performing well, needs a manual check

+change machine translation model to facebook/nllb-200-distilled-600M (the former one has bias issue)

+Extractive Summarization  vs Abstractive Summarization

 ## 6.3  6.11
 code see zh_en.ipynb